Vincentvanleeuwen/frontend-data/README.md

 - Map data, delete unnecesarry columns.
 - Merge two datasets based on AreaId using Reduce
 - Filter empty entries

-### CMDSurvey
-Using fetch I receive all the data from a .json file.
-To get the right column I'm using map() to get the specific colum, and change the data by using .replace to delete spaces, replace points to commas and delete hashtags.
-I'm using Regex to find hexcode matching numbers.
-I've also tried using reduce in two ways:
-- By checking the occurance of each hexcode, returning the amount of times a hexcode is used.
-- By restructuring the whole dataset into a better readable dataset.
-(CleanAllData(json))

 ## Which Data am I using?
 To find out how many charging points there are in Amsterdam I'm using RDW's dataset: [Specifications Parking Area](https://opendata.rdw.nl/Parkeren/Open-Data-Parkeren-SPECIFICATIES-PARKEERGEBIED/b3us-f26s)